michellejae/Hiking_Report/README.md

     - latitude will now replace weather station id on table and global. when front end calls route, instead of connecting weather via station id it will be via latitude.
   - i think rain is okay?

-- need to update file that updates table with weather, rain, region categories. remove weather.
 - credit weather api somewhere on app